The dazzlingly pink Lake Nakuru is one of the best places to be if you’ve never been on an African safari before.

 What Makes Lake Nakuru Special?

 But forget the big five.
 Lake Nakuru is simply spectacular.
-Flamingos fill the lake, elephants and rhinos drink from the waterside, predators lurk on the plains and you can enjoy a best-of-African-style safari in a single morning.
+Flamingos fill the lake, rhinos drink from the waterside, predators lurk on the plains and you can enjoy a best-of-African-style safari in a single morning.

 Lake Nakuru is special because it’s one of very few national parks where a wide variety of big mammals can be encountered in a small space.
 And for that, it’s absolutely perfect for a first-time safari adventure.

 Why Lake Nakuru Isn’t the Best Park in East Africa